-We’re collaborating with the Dodge County Manufacturing Business Alliance in response to a demand for more skilled workers in manufacturing in the region.
-Together, we created the ManUfacturing Campaign to show students, parents and educators in the Dodge county area that there are good-paying manufacturing jobs (and long-term careers) in the U.S. and that many are available right here in South Central Wisconsin.
+We collaborated with the Dodge County Manufacturing Business Alliance in response to a demand for more skilled workers in manufacturing in our region.
+Together, we created the ManUfacturing Campaign to show students, parents, and educators in the Dodge County area that there are good-paying jobs and long-term careers in manufacturing.
+The campaign site features resources, videos, and the starting-, mid-, and advanced-level career opportunities available today.

-We’re developing the region’s talent pipeline with workforce development initiatives like the Middle College.
-The program prepares high school students in our region for the industry with technical college training and work readiness through work experience placements with local companies.
+We’re developing the region’s talent pipeline with workforce development initiatives like Middle College.
+The program prepares high school seniors for work in healthcare, manufacturing, or culinary arts with technical college training and work readiness through work experience placements with local companies.

-Since 2010, we’ve been collaborating with manufacturing companies in Columbia, Dane, Dodge, Jefferson, Marquette and Sauk counties to offer students industry tours and work experience options for Middle College students to pursue opportunities available in the region’s manufacturing industry.
+Since 2010, we’ve collaborated with manufacturing companies in our six counties to offer Middle College students industry tours and work experience options.
+This lets them explore career opportunities that are available in the region’s manufacturing industry.
 Give us a call to find out how your company can play an active role in preparing our young workers to be successful in the industry.